Everything You Need to Know About Amazon's New HQ

 Well, for the denizens of Amazon’s new campus, which is currently in the works in downtown Seattle, that will be a reality that will be built into their everyday routines.
 At least they get free bananas while they wait.

-In addition to three giant office towers, one of which is already completed, three spheres with plants and waterfalls are currently in the works, there will also be a preponderance of outdoor spaces including parks and paths for biking and walking.
+In addition to three giant office towers -- one of which is already completed -- there will also be three spheres with plants and waterfalls, for when Amazon workers want to take a break from their desks.
+Officially open in 2018, you can get a glimpse at them now thanks to an official Instagram account.
+There will also be a preponderance of outdoor spaces, including parks and paths for biking and walking.

 Take a look inside Amazon’s outdoorsy new space.